Learn how to build a chicken coop for your backyard. Here’s a beginner’s guide to building a DIY chicken coop!

-Building a Backyard Chicken Coop
+How to Build a Backyard Chicken Coop

 The housing for your chickens can be as simple or fancy as your imagination and budget permit.
 The basic criteria will be dictated by the birds.

-Chicken Coop Plans and Designs
+DIY Chicken Coop Plans and Designs

-- Sketch the coop on paper, with measurements.
+- Sketch the chicken coop on paper, with measurements.
 (Don’t know where to start?
 Check the plans for any size of flock here.)

 - It might also be helpful to mark the ground where the coop will be erected, taking into consideration its location relative to the sun (southern exposure ensures greater warmth and sunlight); any nearby structures (will you attach it to a garage or barn?); and the need for a run, fenced or not (more on that in a moment).
 Build your coop and run on high ground to avoid battling water and mud problems!